divkokal/divkokal/README.md

 ## Let's connect

-Open to full-stack internships and conversations about products in the payments space.
+Open to full-stack internships and conversations about products in the fintech space.

 - 💼 [LinkedIn](https://www.linkedin.com/in/divyakokal)
 - 📧 divya.skokal@gmail.com